ranganathanlab/bmDCA/README.md

 4. Select 'Path' in one of the two selection windows (either 'User variables' or 'System variables' is fine)
 5. Once 'Path' is highlighted, click 'Edit...'
-6. Click 'New' in the new window.
-7. While the new entry is highlighted, you can either:
+6. Enter the `/usr/local/bin` as a new PATH entry.
+You can either:
-   - Enter the path to `/usr/local/bin` in the MSYS2 installation folder (default: `C:\msys64\usr\local\bin`).
+   - Click 'New' in the new window and nter the path to `/usr/local/bin` in the MSYS2 installation folder (default: `C:\msys64\usr\local\bin`).
-   - Click the 'Browse...' button and navigate to the 'usr/local/bin' directory.
+   - Click the 'Browse...' button and navigate to the `C:\msys64\usr\local\bin` directory.
-8. When the new entry is added, click 'OK' on all the opened windows to set all the changes.
+7. When the new entry is added, click 'OK' on all the opened windows to set all the changes.
 You will need to close and re-open terminals for the changes to be reflected.